Pricing to win today with growth levers for tomorrow

 Future revenue growth is a good reason to roll up the cross-functional sleeves, and tackle pricing strategy for company stakeholders.
 This article will show the financial effects of successful pricing changes that improve two key growth variables — the rate of new customer revenue acquisition and existing customer revenue retention.

 Let’s dig into the numbers for a hypothetical company getting to traction.
-To illustrate multi-year financial impact, this post uses a growth model (link to spreadsheet at the end) for a sample company we can call SampleCo.
-SampleCo exited Q4 of last year at $10M in ARR (Annual Recurring Revenue) with $3M of that ARR Net New in Q4.
+To illustrate multi-year financial impact, this post uses a growth model (link to spreadsheet) for a sample company we can call SampleCo.
+SampleCo exited Q4 of last year at $10M in ARR (Annual Recurring Revenue) with $3M of that New ARR in Q4.
 SampleCo has achieved product market fit, and finally sales can close big deals relatively fast with reference customers and a value proposition that resonates.
 Bookings are ramping, and for the first time our CEO told the board SampleCo achieved calendar year revenue and ARR goals.

 Pricing to Win Today